 I think that in some spaces there is an unchallenged assumption of social cohesion, or an assumption that everyone in the space are friends or colleagues who are comfortable around each other.
 These assumptions can work against the goals of safer spaces, where people become too concerned about "ruining the mood with their feelings" and stop speaking up about what makes them uncomfortable.
 Many of those people just quietly leave.

 No group can really be for everyone.
 No space can really be for everyone.
-But I think, unfortunately, that in some spaces "safer spaces" have come to exacerbate tendencies in which we all want to treat each other like close friends, but without the burden of what it actually means to befriend someone and learn to navigate social relationships with that specific person.
+But I think, unfortunately, that in some spaces "safer spaces" have come to exacerbate tendencies in which we all want to treat each other like close friends and perform intimacy and vulnerability, but without the burden of what it actually means to befriend someone and learn to navigate social relationships with that specific person.
 It also sometimes means that in some "safer spaces", there's an expectation that we all treat each other like friends without ever actually addressing hierarchies of privilege and power which permeate not only the space but societies at large.
 Some of this is more overtly oppressive, such as when men want to make distasteful jokes to reassert their patriarchal privilege over women.
 Some of this is much more oblique and difficult to pinpoint: such as when members of a group all rely heavily on jargon and terminology from the higher echelons of academia, expecting everybody in the group to be working with the same background, access, and history of education as they are, without realising that several people in the group have precarious or unstable access to academic spaces.
 This may seem much less obviously exclusionary, but it creates an exhaustion on the part of the participants who feel like the space isn't really helping them or made for them, but that they should nonetheless be grateful and gracious for having access to a space that is requiring their participation and contributions, often for the benefit of others.

 I've noticed some other really worrisome trends, usually but absolutely not limited to spaces that are organized under the umbrella of larger, capitalist institutions.
 People are expecting that just saying the words is sufficient to signal that everyone's best behaviour is required.
 "Best behaviour" (also, "professionalism") comes to mean something specific (which varies by race, gender, ability, and sexuality)—and usually exclusionary.
 This has been especially obvious in predominantly white technology- and academic-adjacent spaces.
 The ideal of a space that is safer and accessible by marginalized people is muted, and instead the "safer space policy" becomes a kind of catch all anti-discrimination policy that is ill-defined and confusing, and which may not actually be enforceable.
 People are using the term "safer space" instead of actually taking care of people at their events and in their spaces.